-The application involves a lot of concepts.
+This example, though short, involves a lot of concepts.
 We will just be considering the main aspects now.
-The details will be covered in the next sections.
+The rest will be covered in more detail in later sections.

 The application consists of only one class.
-Its name is HelloWorld and it has to be defined in the file HelloWorld.java, i. e., the name of the class must be the same as the name of the file without the extension.
+Its name is HelloWorld and it has to be defined in the file HelloWorld.java.
+The Java compiler requires that the name of the class must be the same as the name of the file without the extension.